IVIanuu/dusty/README.md

 In order to make dusty work you have to do two simple things.

 First annotate your references that you want to be cleared.

-Then in onCreate register the fragment by callig Dusty.register(this);
+Then in onCreate register the fragment by calling Dusty.register(this);

 ```java
 public class SampleFragment extends Fragment {